Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 ## Another (IMPORTANT!!)
 Note on CSS<a name="css-note"></a>

-We recommend that you try to stick with the default templates provided in the dialog examples noted below when putting HTML in DaVinci.
+We recommend that you try to stick with the default templates provided in the dialog examples noted [below](#templates) when putting HTML into DaVinci.
 It is not recommended to import CSS libraries or do other extensive styling in DaVinci because those styles can bleed out of your flows to the entire BXIndustry site when a flow is loaded.

+If you must apply custom styles please try to scope them via specific IDs (`#element-id {...}`) or classes (`.element-class {...}`) to prevent your styles from affecting your site.

 Bootstrap 5.2 is now included in BXI and can be used within your flows.
 The default templates use bootstrap as well and should be easy to tweak as needed!
 See [Bootstrap documentation](https://getbootstrap.com/docs/5.2/) for more information on how to use bootstrap.

-If you must apply custom styles please try to scope them via specific IDs (`#element-id {...}`) or classes (`.element-class {...}`) to prevent your styles from affecting your site.

 ## Switching the Verticals<a name="verticals"></a>

-Use the gear icon in the bottom right corner to open the “shortcut” page for all the verticals.
-If you'd like to change the default vertical, change the `BXI_ACTIVE_VERTICAL` variable in the .env file to one of the verticals listed in [Remixing](#remixing).
+Use the gear icon in the bottom right corner to open the “shortcut” page for all of the verticals.
+If you'd like to change the default vertical, change the `BXI_ACTIVE_VERTICAL` variable in the .env file to one of the verticals listed in [remixing](#remixing).

 ## BXGeneric<a name="bxgeneric"></a>

 [BXGeneric](https://demo.bxgeneric.org/) is now part of BXIndustry!
-To create a BXG remix click Remix on Glitch, and change the vertical dropdown to Generic.
-When Generic is chosen you will be prompted for a static policy id, this is the flow that is loaded on the main page at page load.
-Generic is essentially just another vertical, so it is located at <hostname>/generic, and the Log In and Sign Up buttons are the same as any other vertical in BXI.
+To create a BXG remix click **Remix on Glitch**, and change the vertical dropdown to Generic.
+When Generic is chosen you will be prompted for a static policy id, this is the flow that is loaded on the page when it loads.
+Generic is essentially just another vertical, so it is located at `<hostname>/generic`, and the Log In and Sign Up buttons are the same as any other vertical in BXI.

 **Note: BXGeneric does not include a dashboard page at this time, so you will not be redirected anywhere after you complete registration or log in.**